Gerrit0/gerrit0.github.io/_posts/2018-10-17-typescript-for-flow-users.md

 ### `Class<T>`

+Is not quite possible in TypeScript, there's no way to recover the constructor type from any instance type. (`T['constructor']` is just `Function`)

-Is unnecessary in TypeScript, just use `typeof`.
+However, it is mostly unnecessary in TypeScript, just use `typeof` and the class name.

 ```ts
 class Store { }